 Are you a former PhysAssist Scribe?
 We'd love to hear where you are now and how scribing helped pave your path into medicine.
 Share your story in the comments below!

 Not a scribe yet?
-Click here to learn more or the button below to apply today!
+Click below to learn more or to apply today!